openstack/swift/doc/source/overview_container_sharding.rst

 all the shards out of view from users of the account.
-Continuing on, we can see that there is now a shard covering a range, and the root container has now also shrunk, if we continue sharding this root container, we simply continue searching for pivots and splitting:
+Continuing on, we can see that there is now a shard covering a range, and the root container has now also shrunk, if we continue sharding this root container, we simply continue searching for shard ranges and splitting:

 .. image:: /images/sharding_snip4.png

-Here we've found the next pivot point and then:
+Here we've found the end of the next range and then:

 .. image:: /images/sharding_snip5.png